Python vs Ruby for Coding Interviews: One Missing Data Structure Decides It

 A correct binary heap from scratch is around 50 to 80 lines of Ruby, with at least three subtle bugs waiting for you: the index arithmetic, the comparison direction, and the boundary condition on heapify-down.

-Writing a heap implementation from scratch under interview pressure, while simultaneously narrating your approach to another human, is an avoidable situation.
+Writing a heap from scratch under interview pressure, while narrating your approach to another human, is the exact tax Python candidates skip.
 You are not getting credit for the implementation.
 You are burning ten minutes on infrastructure while the actual problem sits there, unsolved.

 More detail on why heaps matter across different problems in the heap data structure guide.